UnrealContainers/unrealcontainers.github.io/_collections/_docs/obtaining-images/write-your-own.md

 - If an application running inside a Windows container attempts to use the Windows API to spawn a standard system UI component such as a message box or dialog box, the process will hang indefinitely.
 This issue is particularly relevant to the UnrealVersionSelector tool, which is invoked by `Setup.bat` to register the Engine installation and configure Windows Explorer shell integration.
 This invocation must be disabled in order to prevent the script from hanging indefinitely.

 - Some versions of Visual Studio are quite memory-hungry and contain non-deterministically triggered bugs.
 It may be necessary to re-run failed builds in order to cope with these issues, which can be automated as either part of your Dockerfiles or by the infrastructure that builds your container images.

+- If you're encountering issues due to missing DLL files, you can use the [dlldiag](https://github.com/adamrehn/dll-diagnostics) tool to help identify missing libraries.

 ## References